aSolorzano20/OCP_1Z0_829_theory/Chapter-7-Beyond Classes/chapter_7_Beyond_Classes.md

 <br>

 - A method with a membership type of class is shared among all instances of the interface.
-- a method with a membership type of instance is associated with a particular instance of the interface.
+- A method with a membership type of instance is associated with a particular instance of the interface.
 <br>

 ### Writing a default Interface Method